Concealed Handgun Permit Frequently Asked Questions

 Question: Will I receive a renewal notice?

-Answer: No, But you do have 120 days before the expiration date on your permit to begin the renewal process.
+Answer: No, but you do have 120 days before the expiration date on your permit to begin the renewal process.

 Question: How long do I have to wait to receive my new permit?